keyboardio/Chrysalis/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
-If possible, please also include a log from the "developer console".
-You can access it by pressing `Control + Shift + I`.
-When it appears, right click inside it, and select "Save as", and attach the saved file to this report.
+If possible, please also include the debug bundle you can create on the "System Information" screen.
+If, for some reason, you are unable to access that screen, please press `Control + Shift + I` to bring up the developer console.
+Right-clicking inside it will allow you to save its contents to a file - please attach that to the bug report.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]